mvaudel/tutorials_deprecated/Expression_data/quantitative_proteomics.md

     ## [1] "Number of only identified by site: 109, Others: 3873"

-Filter these lines and save the result in a new table.
+Filter these lines and put the result in a new table named \_proteinGroups.

 ``` r
 proteinGroups <- proteinGroupsInput[proteinGroupsInput$Contaminant != '+' & proteinGroupsInput$Reverse != '+' & proteinGroupsInput$Only.identified.by.site != '+',]